 Step 1: Identify the source of research

 The first step in developing a competitor research template is to determine whether to gather information in-house or hire a professional firm or consultant.
-One of the key benefits of hiring a consultant includes that they may have more expertise in gathering information and other intelligence data when compared an in-house research team.
+One of the key benefits of hiring a consultant includes that they may have more expertise in gathering information and other intelligence data when compared to an in-house research team.
 However, this does not mean that you completely rule out the advantages of having an in-house competitor research team.
 They would be able to understand the business better and easily establish the competitive factors they want to track.
-Businesses must undertake a pros and cons evaluation of both the methods and choose the one that is best suited for their business.
+Businesses must undertake a pros and cons evaluation of both the methods and choose the one that is best suited for their business – Contact us to learn how we can help you.

 Step 2: Create a framework